Teaching Artists

 • Orientation meeting(s) TBD

-• Personally schedule based on studio availability.
+• Personal schedule based on studio availability.

 • Adherence to GCPA private lesson rates and studio fees.